ZSwensrude/CMPT315-Lab2/README.md

-# zswensrude-cmpt315-test-package
+# @zswensrude/a2-package
 This is a package that

 ## Purpose
-Used for learning purposes, to learn how to create and deploy an NPM package.
+Created for CMPT 315 Assignment 2.

 ## Usage

 **Install it:**

-`npm install zswensrude-cmpt315-test-package`
+`npm install @zswensrude/a2-package`

 **Require it:**

-`const _ = require('zswensrude-cmpt315-test-package')`
+`const _ = require('@zswensrude/a2-package')`

 ## Documentation

 The following functions are currently implemented:
-- 1
+- findNaNIndex: Find all the indexes where NaN is found in a given array of numbers and NaN
-- 2
+- isArrayFactorChain: Return true or false if an array is a factor chain or not
-- 3
+- countNumberOfArrays: Return the count for the number of arrays inside a given array